stormearthandlava/stormearthandlava.github.io/guide/raids/nathria.md

 - If talented, use {{ site.data.talent.wind_rush_totem }} as needed to help raid members place Dimensional Tears, move Seeds of Extinction, and avoid Edge of Annihilation.

 **Notes:**
-- Because the Possession from Fleeting Spirits is a mind control and not a Charm, you cannot use {{site.data.spell.tremor_totem}} to dispel players.
+- Because the Possession from Fleeting Spirits is a mind control and not a Charm, you cannot use {{ site.data.spell.tremor_totem }} to dispel players.

 </div>
 </div>